swuuu/ros2_control_solo/README.md

 3. `ros2 launch ros2_control_solo_bringup solo_test_controllers.launch.py` starts the test_controllers node while leaving the simulation paused.
 4. `ros2 service call trigger_PD std_srvs/srv/Trigger` starts the PD controller.

-To let SOLO start walking, you can unpause the simulation and run `ros2 service call trigger_walk std_srvs/srv/Trigger`.
+To let SOLO start walking (which might not be working since I am currently working on it), you can unpause the simulation and run `ros2 service call trigger_walk std_srvs/srv/Trigger`.

 ## Repository Description

-[doc](doc): not in use.
-Can be removed.

 [models](models): stores the world files and model files used by the world files.
-- a plugin was added to the default `empty.world`, so the current position and orientation of the robot could be read from Gazebo.
+- a plugin was added to the default `empty.world`, so the current position and orientation of SOLO could be read from Gazebo.

-[ros2_control_solo](ros2_control_solo): not in use.
-Can be removed.

 [ros2_control_solo_bringup](ros2_control_solo_bringup): composed of launch files and yaml files storing parameters.
 Relevant files are:
 - `solo_system_position_only_gazebo.launch.py` launches Gazebo to simulate the robot.